Understanding how Mail Manager indexing works

 Mail Manager balances resource usage by indexing locations that are important to you first:

-- Your Mail Manager index looks at your filing locations based on priority and scans them for changes
+- Your Mail Manager index looks at your filing locations based on your filing and searching priority and scans them for changes.

 - When locations are indexed, found changes are then committed to your local index on your C: drive (where your search reads from)